Eastern University (Bangladesh): Curriculum

-Eastern University follow the North American model of the curriculum in the fields of Business Administration, Computer Science and Electrical and Electronics Engineering, the UK model in Law and English.
+Eastern University follows the North American model of the curriculum in the fields of Business Administration, Computer Science and Electrical and Electronics Engineering, the UK model in Law and English.
 The academic program is pursued through a curriculum that includes splitting up of an academic year into two semesters: the Spring and the Summer.

 Session

 The academic session of EU is a three-semester cycle: Spring, Summer and Fall.

 Faculty members

 The university has 231 full-time and part-time faculty members out of which 47 are Ph.D. including a visiting professor from the United States.

 Research and publications

 The university has a research center known as the Centre for Research and Development.
 In addition to facilitating research studies and consultancy projects, it organizes research, seminars and training on research methodology.
 The university publishes a biannual refereed journal - The Eastern University Journal.